 Year End Awards

-HH honors our top horses competing against horses of all breeds in several divisions.
+HH honors our top horses competing against horses of all breeds in various divisions.

 As they compete, they accumulate points that are tallied at the end of the year.
-1st and 2nd place awards are given in each category annually for Friesians and Friesian Heritage Horses.
+1st and 2nd place awards are given in each category annually, for Friesians and Friesian Heritage Horses.
+A 3rd place award may be given in divisions with a large numbers of entries.
 Only results from open (non-breed restricted) shows count.
 IFSHA shows DO NOT count.
-The year runs January through December 15 of each year – results must be submitted by January 15 of the following year.
-All results should be submitted at the same time.
-You must join the program by August 31 to qualify in that year.
+The year runs January 1st through December 15th of each year – results must be submitted by January 15th of the following year.
+Open Awards Year End results should be submitted at the same time, in the same envelope.
+You must join the program by August 31st to qualify in that year.

 Includes all Open classes (including showmanship, halter, and sport horse breeding classes) as well as Individual Breed Classes at Open shows and Dressage Sport Horse and Hunter Breeding classes at Open Shows.

--Must submit results from at least 3 shows.
+Must submit results from at least three shows.

--Must submit results from at least 3 shows.
+Must submit results from at least three shows.

 Must submit results from at least two events.